tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

   + Tensorpack version: `python -c 'import tensorpack; print(tensorpack.__version__)'`.
       You can install Tensorpack master by `pip install -U git+https://github.com/ppwwyyxx/tensorpack.git` and see if your issue is already solved.
+  + If you're not using tensorpack under a normal command line shell (e.g., using an IDE or jupyter notebook), please retry under a normal command line shell.
   + Hardware information, e.g. number of GPUs used.

 About efficiency issues, PLEASE first read http://tensorpack.readthedocs.io/en/latest/tutorial/performance-tuning.html